 The majority of the zoo is outdoors.
 Dress and prepare for the weather.
 Wear sunscreen.

 All walkways and visitor areas have been clean any time I’ve visited.
-I can’t think of any notable issues.
+I can’t think of any notable issues as far as cleanliness.

 The staff at ZooAmerica in Hershey, PA have always been nothing but kind.
 Required interactions are at the ticket desk.
 The rest of your trip around the zoo is self-guided, though staff are located through out and happy to answer questions and interact!